 What is WordPress?

-Pros and Cons of Self-hosted WordPress
+Pros and Cons of Self-Hosted WordPress (.org)

 Pros